Steps for Studying Abroad

-- Estimate costs – talk with parents, the Financial Aid Office and the Study Abroad Advisor.
+- Estimate costs – talk with parents, the Financial Aid Office, and the Study Abroad Advisor.
 Federal aid is available to qualifying students for study abroad, except summer.

-- Decide on a program: Will it be a semester, summer, or a full year?
+- Decide on a program: Will it be a semester, summer, or full year?
 What country?
 What language will I need?

 - Sit down with your academic advisor and list: 1) General education requirements yet to be met; might these be taken abroad?
-2) Required courses in your major yet to be taken; might these be taken abroad?
+2) Required courses in your major are yet to be taken; might these be taken abroad?
 3) Elective courses in your major; might these be taken abroad?

 - You will need one or more academic recommendations when you apply for a study abroad program.
 Begin asking faculty members who are familiar with your work to write a letter on your behalf.
 It should refer also to your social maturity and strengths which will help assess your ability to adjust abroad.

 - Consult with a faculty liaison – an MU faculty or staff member who can answer your specific questions about study abroad related to your major, a specific program, or the country where you wish to study.
-Download this pdf file for the most current listing.

 - Research the study abroad scholarship opportunities (see list of scholarships under “Finances” on this website) and begin the application process well in advance of the deadlines.

 - Consult often with the Office of Study Abroad located in Old Main, Room 321.